kserve/kserve/docs/DEVELOPER_GUIDE.md

 Please make sure not to deploy the inferenceservice in the `kfserving-system` or other namespaces where namespace has  `control-plane` as a label.
 The `storage-initializer` init container does not get injected for deployments in those namespaces since they do not go through the mutating webhook.

-6. When you deploy the tensorflow sample, you may get `IngressNotConfigured` error
+6. When you deploy the tensorflow sample, you may get `IngressNotConfigured` error:

-This often happens when knative fails to probe the istio ingress gateway and you may find the errors in following logs, the reason can be that you have auth turned on for istio ingress gateway.
+This often happens when Knative fails to probe the Istio ingress gateway and you may find the HTTP error code in Knative `network-istio` pod logs.

+If you are seeing HTTP 401 or 302, then you may have Auth turned on for `Istio Ingress Gateway` which blocks the Knative probes.
 The issue has been worked in https://github.com/knative/serving/issues/6829.

 ```shell